XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

      https://${BACKEND_HOST}/API/v1.9/${PROJECT}/subProject/${SUBPROJECT}
 ```

-For integration user interfaces and settings pages you should use the provided JWT
+* For integration user interfaces and settings pages you should use the provided JWT whenever possible
-whenever possible.
-API tokens are suitable for back-end tasks when there is no user
-session or when administration permission is required.
+* API tokens are suitable for back-end tasks when there is no user session or when administration permission is required